With the holidays quickly approaching, being recently divorced can be challenging.

 5- Stay at a luxury hotel in or near your home.
 It’ll be a way to indulge yourself without going too far.

-6- Sign-up to help feed the homeless in your community.
+6-Sign up to help feed the homeless in your community.
 Helping others when you’re feeling blue can help you refocus your energy.

-7- Turn off social media and start a new home project, catch up on reading, or binge watch a new series.
+7- Turn off social media and start a new home project, catch up on reading, or binge-watch a new series.
 The key is to turn off social media to minimize feeling blue about the holidays.

-8- Contact the volunteer coordinator at your local hospital and find out what you can do to help out during the holidays.
+8- Contact the volunteer coordinator at your local hospital and find out what you can do to help during the holidays.
 Many facilities will have minimal staffing and will need some type of help with patients.

 9- Gather friends to participate in a non-traditional activity such as bowling or miniature golf.
 Plan this activity for the day after a holiday when your friends will be ready to escape their family drama.